 The study of differential equations is an important part of mathematics that involves many topics, both theoretical and practical.
 The precise subject matter of this course will vary from year to year.
 In spring 2011 the topics will include elementary methods of solution; systems of differential equations; and the existence, uniqueness, and stability of solutions.
 In addition, series solutions, the Laplace transform, numerical methods, and qualitative properties will be considered.
 Four class hours per week.

 Requisite: Mathematics 13 or consent of the instructor.
 Spring semester.
-Professor R. Benedetto.2016-17: Offered in Spring 2017
+Professor R. Benedetto.2019-20: Offered in Spring 2020

 The study of vector spaces over the real and complex numbers, introducing the concepts of subspace, linear independence, basis, and dimension; systems of linear equations and their solution by Gaussian elimination; matrix operations; linear transformations and their representations by matrices; eigenvalues and eigenvectors; and inner product spaces.
 Special attention will be paid to the theoretical development of the subject.
 Four class meetings per week.

 Requisite: Mathematics 12 or consent of the instructor.
 This course and Mathematics 22 may not both be taken for credit.
 Fall semester.
-Professor R. Benedetto.2016-17: Offered in Spring 2017
+Professor R. Benedetto.2019-20: Offered in Fall 2019 and Spring 2020

 The study of vector spaces over the real and complex numbers, introducing the concepts of subspace, linear independence, basis, and dimension; systems of linear equations and their solution by Gaussian elimination; matrix operations; linear transformations and their representations by matrices; eigenvalues and eigenvectors; and inner product spaces.
 Additional topics include ill-conditioned systems of equations, the LU decomposition, covariance matrices, least squares, and the singular value decomposition.
 Recommended for Economics majors who wish to learn linear algebra.
 Four class hours per week, with occasional in-class computer labs.

 Requisite: Mathematics 12 or consent of the instructor.
 This course and Mathematics 21 may not both be taken for credit.
 Spring semester.
-Professor Cox.2016-17: Offered in Spring 2017
+Professor Cox.2019-20: Offered in Fall 2019 and Spring 2020

 Real world experiments often provide data that consist of many variables.
 When confronted with a large number of variables, there may be many different directions to proceed, but the direction chosen is ultimately based on the question(s) being asked.
 In biology, one could ask which observed characteristics distinguish females from males in a given species.
 In archeology, one could examine how the observed characteristics of pottery relate to their location on the site, look for clusters of similar pottery types, and gain valuable information about the location of markets or religious centers in relation to residential housing.
 This course will explore how to visualize large data sets and study a variety of methods to analyze them.
 Methods covered include principal components analysis, factor analysis, classification techniques (discriminant analysis and classification trees) and clustering techniques.
 This course will feature hands-on data analysis in weekly computer labs, emphasizing application over theory.
 Four class hours per week.